A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Abstract

 \section{Abstract}

 One of the aims of Aether Scalar Tensor Theory (AeST) is to reproduce the successes of Modified Newtonian Dynamics (MOND) on galactic scales.
-Indeed, the quasi-static limit of AeST can achieve precisely this, assuming that the vector field $\vec{A}$ vanishes.
-However, this assumption of a vanishing vector field is not always justified.
-Here, we show how to correctly take into account the vector field and find that the quasi-static limit depends on a model parameter $m_\times$.
+Indeed, the quasi-static limit of AeST achieves precisely this, assuming that the vector field $\vec{A}$ vanishes and that the so-called ghost condensate can be neglected.
+The effects of the ghost condensate were investigated in detail in previous studies.
+Here, we focus on the assumption of a vanishing vector field.
+We argue that this assumption is not always justified and show how to correctly take into account the vector field, finding that the quasi-static limit depends on a model parameter $m_\times$.
 In the limit $m_\times \to 0$, one recovers the quasi-static limit with a vanishing vector field.
 In particular, one finds a two-field version of MOND.
 In the opposite limit, $m_\times \to \infty$, one finds a single-field version of MOND.
 We show that, in practice, much of the phenomenology of the quasi-static limit depends only very little on the value of $m_\times$.
 Still, for some observational tests, such as those involving wide binaries, $m_\times$ has percent-level effects that may be important.